Introduction

 An NTC Thermistor is a Negative Temperature Coefficient resistor.
 This means that the resistance is inversely proportional to temperature.
 The resistance increases when temperature decreases and vice-versa.

-Project: Arduino Analog Ambient Thermometer
+Project - Arduino Analog Ambient Thermometer

 After learning about the KY-013 module and the NTC Thermistor, it is now time to build a project using the module.
 Our project will read the resistance value from the KY-013 module.
 The value obtained will then be used to calculate the temperature and display it on the serial monitor.

-Project Components
+Components

 For this project, we need the following components: